NicolaCortinovis/MAS_2025/README.md

 - Evaluate the strategies under different load conditions (e.g., low vs. high arrival rate)
 - (optional) Model the scheduling problem as an MDP

+[^latency]:  **Latency** refers to the total time a job spends in the system from its arrival to its completion.
+It includes both the waiting time and the service time.
+Minimizing latency is crucial in systems where responsiveness is key, such as in real-time processing or user-facing services.

 ---

 ## 2. Multi-Agent Reinforcement Learning on Stochastic Game[^Prj2]